baoquandinh/baoquandinh.github.io/README.md

 For specific, detailed instructions, look at the project instructions in the [Udacity Classroom](https://classroom.udacity.com/me).

-## Contributing
+## License

-This repository is the starter code for _all_ Udacity students.
-Therefore, we most likely will not accept pull requests.
+Memory Game Project is available under the MIT license.
+See the LICENSE file for more info.

-For details, check out [CONTRIBUTING.md](CONTRIBUTING.md).
+For details, check out [LICENSE](LICENSE).